RohanMukka/BEneFIT/research/related_work.md

 Other M2E platforms exist, each trying their own spin on the basic formula.
 GymPact lets people “bet” on their workouts and lose money if they skip.
 Charity Miles gives people the chance to turn activity into donations.
 The common thread is the use of real incentives (money, charity, or tokens) to try to drive behavior change, but the details of how data is validated, how rewards are managed, and how new users are brought in can differ quite a bit.

-## 3. Fraud, Data Integrity, and the Real-World Mess
+## 3. Fraud, Data Integrity, and the Real-World Problems

 One issue that keeps coming up—both in the news and in the research—is how easy it is for people to cheat.
 It turns out that if you put money or valuable tokens on the line, some users will get creative.
 From putting their phone on a paint mixer to using spring-loaded contraptions called “auto-walkers,” people have tried all sorts of tricks to rack up fake steps.